Table of Contents

 In brief, work on a micro business plan.
 This is a rough framework for your small business idea.
 Keep updating this with key inputs until you have a comprehensive plan and strategy for your small business start-up.

-- Have a great idea
+- Have a great idea (think of business ideas under ₹10 lakh to start with)

 - Decide on the product/service you will sell